fakerieh/Old-FOD-Animation-for-HyperOS-2/README.md

 ## ⚠️ Disclaimer
 - Modifies system files — **backup first** to be safe.
 - Flash at your own risk; I’m not liable for bootloops or issues.
-- Only tested on POCO M6 Pro 4G (emerald)
+- Only tested on POCO M6 Pro 4G (emerald) HyperOS 2.2

 ---